skimcloud/TradeOracle/README.md

 For more insights on Maria Chaudhry's trading strategies, visit [CheddarNews Interview](https://www.youtube.com/watch?v=FfGfNnhXVFM).

 ## Model Details
 The machine learning model in TradeOracle uses a Random Forest Model to predict the success of trades.
-It will soon be tested and validated with historical data and new dataset ⌛
+It will soon be tested and validated with historical data and our new dataset ⌛ (in progress...)

 ## In Progress
 - **MetaLabeling**: Upcoming feature to enhance model accuracy and adaptability by applying meta-labeling techniques to the prediction process.

+## Expected Update: 12/30/2023